Amazon affiliate: commissions earned from qualified links.

 Include a 3-8 gallon trashcan and line in with a transparent trash bag of the appropriate size.

 If the bathroom has a shower, install a new liner for its shower curtain.
 Better yet, consider a hookless shower curtain (eliminating the need for hooks and including a removable, washable fabric liner).
 Choose a solid shower curtain in white, preferably.

 Selected Travel-Sized Toiletries

 Stock the bathroom cabinet over the toilet with extra rolls of paper (without the plastic wrapper!) and a couple of tissue boxes.
-If the bathroom does not have a cabinet over the toilet, use another nearby cabinet area).
+If the bathroom does not have a cabinet over the toilet, use another cabinet area nearby.)

-It goes without saying, but the bedroom, the closet, and the bathroom should be spotless.
-Look up to see that the fan and air vents are dust-free.
-Pay attention to baseboards and crown moldings.
-Avoid plug-in scents and candles since these items require monitoring and can trigger allergies in sensitive individuals.
-Also, scents are very personal, subjective elements.
+The bedroom, the closet, and the bathroom should be spotless.
+Look up to see that the fan and air vents are dust-free and pay attention to baseboards and crown moldings.

 Electronics / Safety

 Add a charger for your guest’s electronics on one or both nightstands.
 Include a small flashlight in the nightstand drawer if the power goes off.
 Use a plug-in nightlight in the bedroom and the bathroom and a couple of these in the hallway from the bedroom to the bathroom (when it’s not inside the room) and to the kitchen.
 Include a home automation device (such as Amazon’s Alexa or Google Home).

 Space permitting, place a coffee maker with a few hot-cold disposable cups, stirrers, and individual serving format coffee accessories (sweetener, cream pods).
 Add a small decorative box or basket with prepacked snacks (such as granola, cereal bars, and individual-size packs of almonds or peanuts) and two water bottles.